Search engine optimization (SEO) is multi-faceted and complex.

 For a given month, let’s say your total link building costs are X, added up from all the time you’ve spent and everything you’ve paid to your link building agency of choice.
 Via Google Analytics, you can calculate the number of conversions you’ve gotten as a direct or indirect result of your link building efforts; for example, conversions from organic traffic and certain types of referral traffic will apply here.
 If you know the average value of a conversion, you can multiply that by your number of conversions for a quick estimate of the total value produced by your link building strategy for a given month—let’s call that Y.

 Is X greater than Y?
 Your campaign is currently producing a negative ROI.
 Is Y greater than X?
 Good.
 You’re headed in the right direction.
 Of course, the true results are a bit more nuanced than this; we’re skipping over a lot of secondary and tertiary metrics worth knowing.
-Also, link building is a long-term strategy; most brands see a negative ROI the first few months they develop their strategy, only to see that ROI grow exponentially in the months to come.
+Also, link building is a long-term strategy; most brands see a negative ROI of SEO the first few months they develop their strategy, only to see that SEO ROI grow exponentially in the months to come.

-This is also only a starting point; it’s also a good idea to look at your ROI on a per-link or per-source basis.
+This is also only a starting point; it’s also a good idea to look at your ROI of SEO on a per-link or per-source basis.
 How much traffic and how many conversions are you getting for each link, and what did you pay for those links?
 Also keep in mind the impact each link has on your domain authority, which will influence your organic traffic and resulting conversions.
 Inevitably, you’ll find some links yielding a much higher ROI than others; what is it about these links that makes them more profitable?
 Is it the target demographics of the publisher?
 Is it the user behavior of the traffic once it gets to your site?
 Are you simply getting higher referral traffic with this publisher than you are with any other publisher?

 ROI calculations shouldn’t be a one-time audit; you need to be monitoring your return on a regular basis, seeing how it changes with each tweak to your strategy.